sciZer0/newdiscoveries/a/README.md

    well-known experiments</i>
 </p>

-As we can see, during every second Velocity of the pushed 20 kg object is evenly increased by 9.8 (m/s).
+As we can see, during any given second Velocity of the pushed 20 kg object is evenly increased by 9.8 (m/s).

 <p align="center">
   <img src="/assets/images/18.png"/><br>